☰ open menu to view topics

 Donations requests are made upon exhortations to buy a t-shirt.
 The choir and the eunuch interplay with percussions, cellos and synths, forging an unusual classical sound with psychedelic elements.

-Treading Water Unfolding in different scales and styles also combining a classical ensemble with dance club sawtooth waves, this tune features guitar solos and wacky drum beats.
+Unfolding in different scales and styles also combining a classical ensemble with dance club sawtooth waves, this tune features guitar solos and wacky drum beats.
 Among other things, stalemates can be about disappointments, disillusions, anger, and loneliness.

 Tart